 Step 4: Choose the right location

-Currently, the typical home value in Florida is $406,988, but don't worry if that doesn't perfectly match your budget.
-Home prices vary dramatically from city to city and even from neighborhood to neighborhood!
+Currently, the typical home value in Florida is $392,922, but prices vary dramatically from city to city and even from neighborhood to neighborhood!

 Step 5: Start house hunting in Florida

 Searching for homes in Florida is the fun part of the home buying process!
-You'll get to look at a variety of homes and discover what you really want in a home.
+You'll get to look at a variety of available listings and discover what you really want in a home.